 April to October, 12pm - 5pm Wednesday, Thursday and Friday. ( late night openings every Wednesday in July and August.
 12pm -8.30pm.
 Sundays, Bank Holidays and Good Friday, 12-6pm.

 Adult £8.00, Child £5.00 (under 5)

-almost 5 years by BjÃ¶rn 4 / 5A real little nugget in Chelsea, next to the Thames
+about 5 years by BjÃ¶rn 4 / 5A real little nugget in Chelsea, next to the Thames

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.